cfazzini/jmx_exporter/README.md

-JMX Exporter
+PeopleSoft JMX Exporter
 =====

+## Summary of Changes/Additions
+*This is a fork of the original [JMX Exporter](https://github.com/prometheus/jmx_exporter)*

+Changes/Features:
+* PeopleSoft Tag Generation (for Consul)
+* Consul Service Registration (Internal and External service types)
+* Local or remote consul agent/server
+* Additional settings in Yaml Config
+* Custom Consul Tags
+* Custom Service Name/Prefix/Suffix (WIP)
+* No changes to Mbean collecting/exporting code

+WARNING: I'm terrible at Java, so there is room for improvement.
+PRs/issues/comments appreciated.
+No gaurantees.
+No money-back.

+## JMX Exporter
-JMX to Prometheus exporter: a collector that can configurably scrape and expose mBeans of a JMX target.
+PeopleSoft JMX to Prometheus exporter: a collector that can configurably scrape and expose mBeans of a JMX target, modified for use with PeopleSoft systems.

 This exporter is intended to be run as a Java Agent, exposing a HTTP server and serving metrics of the local JVM.
 It can be also run as an independent